Lou Andreas-Salomé: Death

-On the evening of 5 February 1937, Salomé died in her sleep due to uremia in Göttingen.
+Salomé died of uremia in Göttingen on 5 February 1937.
 Her urn was laid to rest in her husband's grave in the cemetery on the Groner Landstraße in Göttingen.
 She is commemorated in the city by a memorial plaque outside the property where her house stood, a street named after her (Lou-Andreas-Salomé-Weg), and the name of the Lou Andreas-Salomé Institut für Psychoanalyse und Psychotherapie.
 A few days before her death, the Gestapo confiscated her library (according to other sources it was an SA group who destroyed the library shortly after her death).
-The reasons given for this confiscation were that she had been a colleague of Sigmund Freud's, had practised "a Jewish science", and owned many books by Jewish authors.
+The reasons given for this confiscation were that she had been a colleague of Sigmund Freud, had practised "a Jewish science", and owned many books by Jewish authors.

 Work

 Salomé was a prolific writer who wrote fiction, criticism and essays on religion, philosophy, sexuality and psychology.
 A uniform edition of her works is being published in Germany by MedienEdition Welsch.
 She authored a "Hymn to Life" that so deeply impressed Nietzsche that he was moved to set it to music.
 Salomé's literary and analytical studies became such a vogue in Göttingen, where she lived late in her life, that the Gestapo waited until shortly after her death to "clean" her library of works by Jews.

 She was one of the first female psychoanalysts and one of the first women to write psychoanalytically on female sexuality, before Helene Deutsch, for instance in her essay on the anal-erotic (1916), an essay admired by Freud.
 However, she had written about the psychology of female sexuality before she ever met Freud, in her book Die Erotik (1911).

 She wrote more than a dozen novels and novellas, including Im Kampf um Gott, Ruth, Rodinka, Ma, Fenitschka – eine Ausschweifung, as well as non-fiction studies such as Henrik Ibsens Frauengestalten (1892), a study of Ibsen's female characters, and a book on Nietzsche, Friedrich Nietzsche in seinen Werken (1894).
 The first English translation of her novel Das Haus (1921) appeared in 2021 under the title Anneliese's House, in an annotated edition by Frank Beck and Raleigh Whitinger.

 Salomé edited a memoir about Rilke after his death in 1926.
 Among her works is also her Lebensrückblick, which she wrote during her last years based on memories of her life as a free woman.
 In her memoirs, first published in their original German in 1951, she goes into depth about her faith and her relationships.

 Salomé is said to have remarked in her last days, "I have really done nothing but work all my life, work ... why?"
 And in her last hours, as if talking to herself, she is reported to have said, "If I let my thoughts roam I find no one.
 The best, after all, is death."